hoff2/hoff2.github.io/_posts/2019-09-23-functional-fun.md

 How does this work?

-Any time you have some function that accepts two parameters of some type and returns the same type -- its type signature is of the form `(A, A) => A` -- you can use that function to combine a whole _list_ of `A`s.
+Any time you have some function that accepts two parameters of some type and combines them into something of the same type -- its type signature is of the form `(A, A) => A` -- you can use that function to combine a whole _list_ of `A`s.
 This is called reducing or folding; it's done by successively applying that function to each item in the collection with the "so far" value.
 That function is the argument you give to `reduce`.
 Returning to the example of summing a list of numbers, if you were doing it with a for-loop, each time through the loop you add the next number in the list to the sum so far; to do the same thing with `reduce`, you just pass it a function that does the same thing, like `(x, y) => x + y`.

 Now, function composition is what it's called when you make a new function out of two functions by passing the result of one to the other.
 You can do this with